whiteoctober/poc-slack-summariser/README.md

 The most important is to [do authentication properly using OAuth](https://api.slack.com/docs/oauth), rather than providing the token directly, which is very insecure.

 Following on from that, it might be nice to improve the look and feel, and probably use a templating engine rather than writing the HTML directly.

+## Update - Slack did it themselves

+It looks like Slack have implemented something similar themselves: https://slackhq.com/a-new-way-to-catch-up-in-slack-148857029091.